debiki/talkyard/README.md

 Simple installation, if you know a bit about Docker.
 Automatic upgrades coming soon.
 One installation can host many sites.
-(There's a hosted solution too, if you don't want to maintain a server yourself.
-See the 'read about it' link above.)
+There's a hosted solution too, if you don't want to install it yourself.
+See the 'read about it' link above.

 ### Screenshots